The Kidney Transplant Unit at Nanavati Max Super Speciality Hospital is one of the best

 - Deceased Donor: A person declared brain dead by more than two doctors.
 Both the kidneys of these patients can be used for transplantation in patients suffering from End-Stage Renal Disease (ESRD).

-With an aim to offer a successful kidney transplant, we are committed to provide quality care to kidney donors.
+With an aim to offer a successful kidney transplant in Mumbai, we are committed to providing quality care to kidney donors.
 We perform Laparoscopic Donor Nephrectomy too in order to ensure that a donor experiences minimal pain and benefits from early recovery.

 We at the unit offer various types of renal transplants: